securitytxt/security-txt/README.md

 **Note:** I (@EdOverflow) am currently working on the RFC for this idea.

-**Update:** Several options have been renamed or removed in the RFC.
+:warning: **Update:** Several options have been renamed or removed in the RFC.
 This file is simply here to demonstrate the idea that I originally had in mind.

 # How it works